 For those of you that know me a little, you will know my marriage broke down in 2013.
 By 2015 I was officially divorced.
 In the intervening period, I took some time to reflect on my break up and reconnected with friends, family and most importantly, myself.
 It was a long, tough, but ultimately rewarding journey.
 It’s amazing how easily you can lose your sense of self when you’re trying to make a relationship work!

 After the divorce was finalised, 2015 was the first year I tried to date again.
-It was an interesting experience – the last time I had dated anyone was in my mid twenties!
+It was an interesting experience – the last time I had dated anyone was in my mid-twenties!
 A lot had changed in the time I was married, there were so many new ways to meet people!
 I used online sites and apps, chatted to and met a few men but no one quite fit.
-Until I started chatting to one particular guy in the Summer of that year, who I really clicked with…. or so I thought.
-Funnily enough, I then met another guy in the Autumn aswell who I also thought I clicked with!
+Until I started chatting with one particular guy in the Summer of that year, who I really clicked with…. or so I thought.
+Funnily enough, I then met another guy in the Autumn as well who I also thought I clicked with!

 Over the last 2 years, I have gotten to know both these men, but neither one has actively tried to be with me.
 They say all the right things and tell me how much they like me and find me attractive, sexy etc. but nothing more has come from either ‘relationship’.
 This has left me rather disillusioned and cynical!